 Email: info@arkcayman.com

-Cayman Heart Fund is a non-profit dedicated to improving cardiovascular health for all in the Cayman Islands.
-This includes educating the public on heart disease and stroke prevention, encouraging fitness and good nutrition, delivering programs that lower obesity rates, and influencing policy and investments to support healthy lifestyles.
-They support access to important high-quality cardiovascular care through various programmes and initiatives such as CPR training, funding lifesaving medical equipment including Automated External Defibrillators (AEDs), and financially assisting those in need of lifesaving treatment.
-They offer free wellness screenings to the public regardless of their status or insurance coverage, including tests for blood pressure, height, weight, body mass index (BMI), waist circumference, cholesterol and glucose.
+The Cayman Heart Foundation is a non-profit organisation dedicated to improving cardiovascular health in the Cayman Islands.
+Their initiatives include public education on heart disease and stroke prevention, promoting fitness and nutrition, and providing free wellness screenings.
+They also support access to high-quality cardiovascular care through programmes like CPR training, funding for lifesaving medical equipment, and financial assistance for those in need of treatment.

 Tel: (345) 928 9099